-Our executive compensation program emphasizes performance-based compensation tied to increases in BHGE stock price and drives strategic imperatives.
-Approximately 89% of Mr. Simonelli's target total compensation is performance-based and at risk, while the other NEOs have an average of 82% performance-based and at risk compensation.
+Our executive compensation program emphasizes performance-based compensation tied to increases in Baker Hughes stock price and drives strategic imperatives.
+Approximately 88% of Mr. Simonelli's target total compensation is performance-based and at risk, while the other NEOs have an average of 81% performance-based and at risk compensation.

-Our NEOs' target compensation for 2018 consisted of the components described below:
+Our NEOs' target compensation for 2019 consisted of the components described below:

-Base Salaries
+Base salaries

-Key Action - no salary increases for NEOs in 2018: While considering our position versus market benchmarks and other recent compensation actions, the Compensation Committee determined that salary increases for the NEOs were not appropriate in 2018.
-The Company did however provide broadbased salary increases to other employees globally.
+Key action - Approved salary increases for NEOs in 2019 to remain market competitive

+While considering our position versus market benchmarks, the Compensation Committee determined that salary increases for the NEOs were appropriate in 2019.
+This was the first salary increase for the NEOs in two years.
+The Company also provided broad-based salary increases to other employees globally.

-The Compensation Committee targets the market median of the Reference Group (as described below) for the base salaries of our executive officers, including the NEOs.
+The Compensation Committee targets the market median of the Reference Group (as described below) for the base salaries of our executive officers.
 Typically, when considering an adjustment to a NEO's base salary, the Compensation Committee reviews the survey data and evaluates the NEO's position relative to the market, his or her level of responsibility, experience, and overall performance.
-The Compensation Committee also considers the NEO's success in achieving business objectives, promoting our cultural pillars and keys to success, improving health and safety, demonstrating leadership, and achieving specific individual performance goals.
+The Compensation Committee also considers the NEO's success in achieving business objectives, promoting our values and keys to success, improving health and safety, demonstrating leadership, and achieving specific individual performance goals.